 - Optimized - Media is automatically optimized for streaming playback to accommodate different browsers and Internet connection speeds.

 - No plugins - Viewers do not need special browser plugins to play videos.

-- User-controlled - Media is stored in each user's personal repository, and that media can be shared in multiple CLE courses.
+- User-controlled - Uploaded media is stored in the owner's personal repository, and that media can be shared in multiple CLE courses.

 - File types - Most common video file types are accepted, including MP4, MOV, AVI and more.
 Audio and image files are also accepted, including MP3, WAV, PNG, GIF and JPEG.

 - Record - In addition to uploading, Media@UCSF provides free access to tools for recording video from your laptop and smartphone.

 Please note: Media@UCSF is not a file storage repository.
 Only videos that are actively shared with others in the CLE should be uploaded to the system.
 If you wish to backup or store video files, please use UCSF Box.

 - Embed Kaltura Media button - You can embed video content virtually anywhere in a course using the embed button on the text editing toolbar, including labels on the course home page, forum posts, pages, quiz questions and more.

 - Media Assignment - This activity prompts student to submit video files for grading, instead of documents.

 - Media Gallery - Within each CLE course is a Media Gallery, where students and instructors can upload and discuss video content.
 It's a great way to start conversations, and for students to share ideas with one-another.